 \subsection{Reader Response Approaches in NLP}

 Our work models inferences readers might make in response to everyday stories.
-Prior studies have modeled specific aspects of reader response, such as suspense, curiosity, and surprise \cite{Steg2022-ic}, or assessments of literary quality \cite{Moreira2023-iy}. \citet{De-Fina2016-ot} examines online story comment threads, characterizing readers' relative engagement with the story content (\textit{storyworld}) compared to the context of its telling (\textit{taleworld}).
+Prior studies have modeled specific aspects of reader response, such as suspense, curiosity, and surprise \cite{Steg2022-ic}, or assessments of literary quality \cite{Moreira2023-iy}. \citet{De-Fina2016-ot} examines online story comment threads, characterizing readers' relative engagement with the story content (\textit{taleworld}) compared to the context of its telling (\textit{storyrealm}).

 While several approaches exist for studying collective forms of reader response in online communities, they are tailored for communities organized around a narratively inflected topic, like the COVID-19 origin story \citep{Shahsavari2020-ii}, or a single focal narrative text, like a book in review forums \citep{Holur2021-ib} or a source text in fanfiction communities \citep{Vadde2024-px}.
 These works have primarily focused on representations or perceptions of characters and/or narrative schemas, leaving many dimensions of reader response underexplored.
 Many questions remain around how to quantify variation across communities.